Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Leaving your car parked in a spot after the meter/time expired

-Thankfully, parking tickets have no effect on your auto insurance policy rate.
+Thankfully, parking tickets do not affect your auto insurance policy rate.
 While you’ll have to dish out a few dollars to pay for your ticket, you won’t have to pay any more for your policy because of them.
 Your rates won’t go up regardless of how many parking tickets you accumulate, as they are not classified the same way as a traffic ticket is.

 Even if you don’t pay your parking tickets on time, your insurance rates won’t be affected.
-But failure to make timely payments could cost you in different ways.
+However, failure to make timely payments could cost you in different ways.

 Depending on where you live, you’ll have a certain grace period within which to pay your parking ticket before you’re charged a late fee.
 In Toronto, for instance, you have 15 days to pay your parking ticket.
 If you don’t pay by then, you’ll be given 30 days from the ticket date to ask to have the payment due date extended.